A Simple Unified Uncertainty-Guided Framework for Offline-to-Online Reinforcement Learning: SUNG

-\textbf{SUNG Framework for Offline-to-Online RL.} Putting everything together, we summarize the full framework in Algorithm \ref{alg:SUNG}.
-SUNG first pretrains agents and VAE using offline dataset.
+Summarizing the components outlined above, we present the complete framework in Algorithm \ref{alg:SUNG}.
+SUNG first pretrains agents and VAE estimator using the offline dataset.
 Then, it turns to online finetuning with the proposed optimistic exploration strategy and adaptive exploitation method.
-We also provide two implementation cases of bridging TD3+BC and TD3, and bridging CQL and SAC in Appendix \ref{section:pseudo-code}.